 Claiming your Brand Name in China

-The challenge with any established English product name or brand in China is to ensure that this process of converting an English name to a Chinese sounding name is managed before the market does it for you.
+The challenge with any established English product name in China or brand in China is to ensure that this process of converting an English name to a Chinese sounding name is managed before the market does it for you.
 What you’ll find out with Linguistic Screening is that pretty much any English name can be turned into a positive or negative sounding name in Chinese.
-When clients come to us to evaluate English names in China we often end up with lots of ambiguity towards positive and negative meaning in syllables.
+When clients come to us to evaluate English names in China, we often end up with lots of ambiguity towards positive and negative meaning in syllables.
 However, just because your name has potential negative meanings in Chinese, that doesn’t mean that it is a threat to your brand.

 Even if you evaluate big names like Coca Cola, Walmart, Benz and Google, there are multiple ways to make these names sound bad in Chinese.
 For example, Benz can easily be pronounced as “笨死” which literally says “stupid to death.”
 “Ben-si” is the Pinyin/Chinese pronunciation in Chinese, and a lot of Chinese people still laugh at the name, though the manufacturer smartly transliterated it as s (ben-chi) meaning “Racing” in Mandarin and “平治” (meaning “peaceful reign”) in Cantonese, which made it a top brand in China.